rmartinsanta/RLP/README.md

 java -jar RLP.jar
 ```

-To solve new instances add them to the `very_large` folder or create a new folder inside `instances` and edit `src/grafo/rlp/data/RLPDataSetManager.java.` and Main.
+To solve new instances add them to the `resources/rlp-instance/very_large` folder or create a new folder inside `resources/rlp-instance` and edit `src/grafo/rlp/data/RLPDataSetManager.java.` and Main.

 After the program finishes, `Solution` folder will contain output per instance and `experiments` folder will have all results grouped in a Microsoft Excel file.